zooniverse/Data-digging/README.md

  - extracting classification marks/answers from within the JSON fields of the CSV classification data exports
  - cleaning the classification export files:
    - removing duplicate classifications (if they occur)
-   - dealing with empty classifications (some projects throw them out, others count this as "nothing here")
+   - dealing with empty classifications (some projects throw them out, others count them as "nothing here" votes)
    - only including classifications from the most up-to-date workflow version(s)

 #### [Andromeda Project Example Project](https://www.zooniverse.org/projects/lcjohnso/ap-aas229-test)